google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 the 128 OIDs from 1.3.101.80.0 to 1.3.101.80.127 have an encoded length of only 4 octets.

-Each application for the allocation of a Log ID should be accompanied by all of the required parameters (except for the Log ID) listed in {{log_parameters}}.
+Each application for the allocation of a Log ID MUST be accompanied by:
+* the Log's Base URL (see {{log_parameters}}).
+* a Contact (including contact information), from whom further information can be obtained.
+* an Owner (including contact information), who is authorized to change this Log ID allocation.

 # Security Considerations